 The 2020 report further reflects that 10% of the electricity comes from the Columbia Generating Station, the nuclear power plant in south-central Washington.
 Only 4% of our power comes from BPA’s market purchases and are categorized as “Unspecified” because the specific source of power is not identified.
 “Unspecified” sources denotes market purchases made by BPA to balance our energy load when our demand changes or our renewable resources require instantaneous adjustment.
 These purchases can come from any source available — wind, hydro, solar or thermal power plant — depending on what is available at that given moment.

-Washington’s Energy Independence Act (I-937) requires each qualifying utility to annually report its progress as it meets established conservation and renewable energy targets.
-The first reporting year was 2012, which covered conservation efforts in 2010–11 and renewable energy targets for 2012.
-PenLight submitted its most recent report to the State Department of Commerce on June 1 of this year, which reflects our conservation achievements for the to date as well as our renewable energy target for the upcoming period.
+Washington’s Energy Independence Act (I-937) requires each qualifying utility to annually report its progress on June 1st, as it meets established conservation and renewable energy targets.
+PenLight submitted its recent report to Washington State Department of Commerce, which reflects our conservation achievements as well as our renewable energy target for the upcoming period.

 The renewable energy report summarizes the renewable energy resources PenLight acquired to meet its renewable energy target.
 PenLight utilized Renewable Energy Credits (RECs) from regional wind projects, including Harvest Wind, to meet those requirements.

-The objective of this report is to describe the results of PenLight’s 2021 Conservation Potential Assessment (CPA), which estimates energy savings available by sector for the time period 2016–2035, with an emphasis on the 10-year period of 2022-2031.
+The objective of this report is to describe the results of PenLight’s Conservation Potential Assessment (CPA), which estimates energy savings available by sector for the time period 2024 to 2043, with an emphasis on the 10-year period of 2024 to 2033 and two-year period of 2024 to 2025.
 The assessment considered a wide range of conservation resources that are reliable, available and cost‐effective within the 20‐year time horizon.

-Peninsula Light Co.’s CEIP covers the first Clean Energy Transportation Act (CETA) four-year interim compliance period beginning in 2022-ending 2025.
+Peninsula Light Co.’s CEIP covers the first Clean Energy Transportation Act (CETA) 4-year interim compliance period beginning in 2022-ending 2025.